-IE280 The entity applies paragraphs 31-38 of IFRS 15 to determine whether the performance obligation (which includes the licence and the updates) is satisfied at a point in time or over time.
+IE280 The nature of the combined good or service that the entity promised to transfer to the customer is ongoing access to the entity's intellectual property related to the design and production processes for a good for the three-year term of the contract.
+On the basis of this conclusion, the entity applies paragraphs 31-38 of IFRS 15 to determine whether single the performance obligation is satisfied at a point in time or over time.
 The entity concludes that because the customer simultaneously receives and consumes the benefits of the entity's performance as it occurs, the performance obligation is satisfied over time in accordance with paragraph 35(a) of IFRS 15.